mamaral/MAFormViewController/README.md

 MAFormViewController
 ==================

-MAFormViewController is designed to be used in tandem with MATextFieldCells for extremely quick and easy UITableView-based form creation that automatically handles form the configuration, formatting, navigation, validation, and submission.
+MAFormViewController is designed to be used in tandem with MATextFieldCells for extremely quick and easy UITableView-based form creation that automatically handles form configuration, formatting, navigation, validation, and submission.

 Usage